Batu Caves

-Batu Caves is a 325-m tall mogote with a series of limestone caves in Gombak, Selangor, Malaysia.
-It is located about 13 km north of the capital city of Kuala Lumpur.
-The cave complex contains many Hindu temples, the most popular of which is a shrine dedicated to the deity Murugan.
-It is the focal point of the Tamil Hindu festival of Thaipusam in Malaysia.
-The complex also hosts a 43 m high Murugan statue, one of the largest Murugan statues in the world.
+Batu Caves are a series of limestone caves in Gombak, Selangor, Malaysia.
+It is located on a 325 m-tall mogote, about 13 km north of the Malaysian capital of Kuala Lumpur.
+The cave complex contains many Hindu temples, the most popular of which is a shrine dedicated to Murugan, and is the focal point of the Tamil Hindu festival of Thaipusam in Malaysia.
+The complex hosts a 43 m tall Murugan statue, amongst the tallest Murugan statues in the world.

 Etymology

 The name for the cave complex is derived from the word batu from Malay meaning "rock".
 The hill was called as "Kapal Tanggang" (ship of Si Tanggang) as per Si Tanggang, the Malay version of the Minang folktale Malin Kundang.
 In Tamil, the temple complex is called as Pathu malai (பத்து மலை).

 History

 The caves were used as shelters by the indigenous Temuan people, a tribe of Orang Asli.
 In the 1860s, Chinese settlers began excavating guano from the caves, used as fertilisers.
 In 1878, the caves were visited by American naturalist William Hornaday.
 K. Thamboosamy, an Indian Tamil trader, promoted the cave complex as a site of Hindu worship.
 A Hindu temple dedicated to lord Murugan was completed in 1891 with the annual Thaipusam celebrations commencing in 1892.
 Further development of religious sites has happened ever since in the region.
 Housing development around the region began in the late 20th century with non-governmental organisations expressing concerns about the over-development.